 - Most businesses in the service industry like, restaurant, spa or hotel, will give you an inferior service if you presented a discount voucher or a Groupon.
 Try booking a hotel directly over phone/walk-in vs through the popular no-frills hotel booking company, chances are that you will get a far inferior room in the latter case.

 - Repeat usage by the non-target audience.

 - Make the redemption invisible.
 Only the person paying should know about the discount.
 This way there is no confusion or embarrassing moments.

 - You declare you are going to use the coupon, before entering the store.
-If there is condition that you don’t satisfy, like time of the day or day of the week, it should be told before hand.
+If there is a condition that you don’t satisfy, like time of the day or day of the week, it should be told beforehand.

 Possible Solutions Points:

 - Booking system – A pre-paid table booking system could book you for a discount but it wouldn’t be very flexible with respect to what was finally ordered by the consumer.
 Good for a single price product not good enough otherwise.

 - Payment system – A payment system is robust to address all of the above issues.
 Like a credit card company giving you a 15% cashback on your total bill amount.
 The waiter doesn’t need to know anything.
 The bill is of the full amount so it’s not embarrassing when you have a companion along.

 - A billing + payment system – This combination ticks all the boxes, especially when you want to run a product-specific promo.
 The billing system can pass the purchase details and payment system can enable the redemption.
 The integration though is very high touch.
 It’s not going to be easy to execute.